 Secondary Elemental Damage

 Secondary elements are created by equipping an even number of elemental mods with differing damage types.
-For example, Hellfire (heat damage) and Cryo Rounds (cold damage) combine together to create the secondary Blast damage.
+For example, Hellfire (Heat damage) and Cryo Rounds (Cold damage) combine together to create the secondary Blast damage.
 Note that combined damage types take the place of their constituent elements.
-So if you do combine them to make, say, Blast damage, you will no longer deal Heat and Cold damage.
+So, if you do combine Heat and Cold to make Blast damage, you will no longer deal Heat and/or Cold damage.
+The Blast will overwrite the other two mods.
 You can counteract this by equipping an odd number of elemental damage mods.

 - Blast (Heat + Cold): Strong against machines.
-Weak against armor.
+Weak against Ferrite Armor (typically found on Grineer foot soldiers).
 Can knock down enemies.

-- Corrosive (Electricity + Toxin): Strong against armor.
-Weak against shields.
+- Corrosive (Electricity + Toxin): Very strong against basic armor and some heavy Infested.
+Weak against boss shields.
 Can reduce armor effectiveness.

 - Gas (Heat + Toxin): Strong against Infested flesh.
-Weak against regular flesh.
-Can create a toxic cloud.
+Weak against other flesh.
+Can create a toxic cloud that deals damage-over-time in an area.

 - Magnetic (Cold + Electricity): Strong against shields.
-Weak against armor.
-Can reduce shield effectiveness.
+Weak against boss and heavy armor.
+Can increase the damage shields take and deactivate natural shield regeneration.

-- Radiation (Heat + Electricity): Strong against armor.
-Weak against Infested and Corrupted enemies.
-Can confuse enemies.
+- Radiation (Heat + Electricity): Strong against boss armor, robots, and certain Infested on Deimos.
+Weak against shields and some Infested enemies.
+Can confuse enemies into attacking each other.

 The order in which you place the mods also matters in Warframe.
 The game reads them left to right, top to bottom.
 Put a third mod after those Heat and Cold mods to add another primary elemental effect such as Toxin.
 Put the Toxin before those mods, however, and you’ll get Gas damage and Cold damage instead.
 See the screenshots below for the example.